pirsch-analytics/docs/docs/get-started/frontend-integration.md

 Please always [validate](https://regex101.com/) your expressions before using them and make sure you don't see any errors in the browser console.
 Special regex characters must be escaped.
 For a simple single page filter use a pattern like `\/your\/page`.

 `data-include` can be used to whitelist pages.
-In the case of whitelisting, only pages that match a pattern in the list will send a page view.
+With whitelisting, only pages that match a pattern in the list will send a page view.
 The blacklist still applies.

 ## Enabling/Disabling Certain Features

 It's possible to enable or disable certain features of the scripts.
 To enable or disable a feature, simply add an attribute to the script tag.

-* `data-disable-query` will remove all query parameters from the URL, including UTM parameters.
+* `data-disable-query` removes all query parameters from the URL, including UTM parameters.
-* `data-disable-referrer` removes the referrer
+* `data-disable-referrer` will removes the referrer.
 * `data-disable-resolution` removes the screen resolution (width and height).
-* `data-disable-history` disable tracking programmatic URL changes as page views (like PWAs for example).
+* `data-disable-history` disables the tracking of programmatic URL changes as page views (like PWAs for example).
-* `data-disable-page-views` disable collecting page views (`pirsch-extended.js` only).
+* `data-disable-page-views` disables the collection of page views (`pirsch-extended.js` only).
-* `data-disable-outbound-links` disable tracking outbound link clicks (`pirsch-extended.js` only).
+* `data-disable-outbound-links` disables the tracking of outbound link clicks (`pirsch-extended.js` only).
-* `data-disable-downloads` disable tracking file downloads (`pirsch-extended.js` only).
+* `data-disable-downloads` disables the tracking of file downloads (`pirsch-extended.js` only).
-* `data-enable-sessions` enable [session extension](/advanced/sessions) (`pirsch-extended.js` only).
+* `data-enable-sessions` enables [session extension](/advanced/sessions) (`pirsch-extended.js` only).

 Here is an example: